Frequently Asked Questions

 What if I develop COVID-19 symptoms and I am ordered to stay in home isolation?

 CYA has reserved apartments for the isolation of students who test positive for COVID-19 but do not require hospitalization.
-CYA will also help non-infected roommates move to a different apartment for as long as needed.
-CYA will comply with all health authorities instructions regarding at-home isolation or quarantine of positive or suspected cases, and will assist the students with their daily needs, such as grocery shopping etc. CYA will also deliver a packaged lunch to isolated or quarantined students on those days that lunch is offered at the CYA Cafeteria.
+CYA will also help ensure a safe environment for non-infected roommates.
+CYA will comply with all health authorities' instructions regarding at-home isolation or quarantine of positive or suspected cases, and will assist the students with their daily needs, such as grocery shopping etc. CYA will also deliver a packaged lunch to isolated or quarantined students on those days that lunch is offered at the CYA Cafeteria.

 Are there things I should avoid doing?